Health Reimbursement Account (HRA) - Explained

 - Economics, Finance, & Analytics

-Health Reimbursement Account (HRA) Definition
+What is a Health Reimbursement Account (HRA)?

 A health reimbursement account (HRA) is a health coverage or health benefit plan that is approved by the Internal Revenue Service (IRS).
 It is a health plan that allows an employer to fund and reimburse employees medical expenses that are not under company-sponsored insurance.
 HRA is called an employer-funded plan because it allows reimbursement for employees who pay medical expenses from their pockets.
 Reimbursement received by employees under this arrangement is not subject to taxation.
 Under HRA, employers in certain cases, are expected to cover expenses of health insurance premiums of their employees.